How to Disable Touchpad when Mouse is Connected in Windows

 2. Change the value from 0 to 1 and close Registry Editor.

-After making those changes your touchpad will now be disabled every time you connect a mouse to your laptop.
-As you can see, even though this option isn’t available, you can still enable it by following these steps.
+After making those changes, your touchpad will now be disabled every time you connect a mouse to your laptop.
+Even though this option isn’t available, you can still enable it by following these steps.
 We have to mention that this solution applies only if you’re using the ELAN touchpad.

 8. Reinstall ASUS Smart Gesture

-According to users, you can fix this problem simply by reinstalling ASUS Smart Gesture software.
-To do that, first, you need to remove the software from your PC.
-After that, navigate to the ASUS website, download the latest version of ASUS Smart Gesture and install it.
+According to users, you can fix this problem simply by reinstalling the ASUS Smart Gesture software.
+First, you need to remove the software from your PC.
+Then, navigate to the ASUS website, download the latest version of ASUS Smart Gesture, and install it.

-After that, you should be able to turn off the touchpad when a mouse is detected without any problems.
-In addition, some users are also suggesting downloading and installing the ATK package, so you might want to try that as well.
+After that, you should be able to turn off the touchpad without problems when a mouse is detected.
+Some users also suggest downloading and installing the ATK package, so you might want to try that as well.

-Having both touchpad and mouse enabled at the same time can be problematic, but you can easily disable the touchpad when you connect your mouse simply by using one of our solutions.
+Having the touchpad and mouse enabled simultaneously can be problematic, but you can easily disable the touchpad when you connect your mouse simply by using one of our solutions.

 More about the topics: windows 10 fix